A growing global population highlights the need for family planning resources, healthcare workers, and better access to healthcare.

 “People will find a way to find birth control, one way or another,” he said.
 “They are often dangerous and not as effective compared to if they have modern services provided to him.”

 In 2006, the World Health Organization determined that for every 1,000 people on the planet, there is a need for 2.3 doctors, nurses, and midwives.
 This “healthcare density ratio” means that for the expected 9.7 billion people in 2050, more than 22 million healthcare workers will be needed to care for them.
-WHO estimates a global healthcare worker shortage of 12.9 million people by 2035.
+WHO estimates

 The high need for family planning resources is one area that needs the most improvement, according to a 2011 report headed by Sara Pacqué-Margolis, director of monitoring and evaluation at IntraHealth International.